The key to keeping warm in cold weather is dressing in layers.

 The polypropylene base-layer garments of a few years ago

-have been replaced with improved material like Thermasta™™and the newest
+have been replaced with improved material like Thermasta™ and

 I’m a fan of a silk base

-If you should wear briefs use synthetic fabric, no cotton or
+Your underwear should be synthetic fabric, silk or wool, no cotton or

 The first layers main purpose is to wick perspiration away from